rpearce/parse-md/README.md

-# ParseMD
+# parseMD
-This library exists as a way to pass a markdown file's content and have its metadata and markup returned as an object.
+This library exists as a way to pass a markdown file's content and have its metadata and markdown returned as an object containing `metadata` and `content` keys.

-Note that it is not trying to do anything but solve the markdown metadata vs. content parsing problem.
+Note that it is not trying to do anything but solve the markdown metadata vs. content parsing problem and is _not parsing the markdown body, itself._ You can use something like [marked](https://github.com/chjj/marked) for that.

-Thanks to the [marked project](https://github.com/chjj/marked) for making it easy for us to compile Markdown to HTML.

 ## What It Does
 For example,